 In the first step to create the LASIK flap, a lid retainer supports your lids to avoid blinking during the procedure.
 You will be looking up at a microscope light and the actual laser treatment will take around 1 minute.
 After a short break, the Wavelight laser will be used to reshape the cornea.

-Your surgeon, Dr. Hersh or Dr. Greenstein, will move the LASIK flap into position and you will be asked to look at a green flashing light in the laser microscope.
+Your surgeon will move the LASIK flap into position and you will be asked to look at a green flashing light in the laser microscope.
 A video eye-tracking mechanism compensates for any eye movements for added safety.
 The actual laser application will again take around 1 minute.

 At the end of the LASIK procedure, the LASIK flap is repositioned with fluid.
 Eyedrops to avoid infection and control inflammation are applied and will be used for one week.

 You are generally comfortable after the LASIK procedure.
 There may be some stinging for a few hours afterward.
 Vision usually begins to improve by the next morning.

 Most people can work the next day; however, you will be seen in the office for an examination on that day.

 In general, more than 95% of patients achieve clear vision as they had with their contact lenses and glasses.
 In approximately 1 in 20 patients, based on individual healing responses, the entire refractive error may not be corrected or that there might be some over-correction.

 If under-corrected, your vision will be clearer without glasses, but less powerful glasses may still be necessary to fine-tune to your best vision.
 For patients who are over-corrected, especially those patients who are somewhat older, reading vision might be difficult without glasses.

 In these cases where vision is not optimal, we typically will consider a touch-up treatment 3 months after the original LASIK procedure to further improve vision.

 Side Effects and Complications of LASIK: